Get E-Book

 });

-That puts protocol start after transport establishment.
-The peer still may close immediately, but your local sequence is clear: connect first, then write.
+That puts protocol startup after transport establishment.
+The peer may still close immediately, but your local order is clear - connect first, then write.

 console.log(socket.pending, socket.readyState);

-pending reports whether the socket is still waiting for connection. readyState reports readable and writable status at the stream layer.
-These fields are diagnostic helpers.
-They should support logs and assertions, while protocol state belongs in your own state machine.
+pending tells you whether the socket is still waiting for connection. readyState reports readable and writable status at the stream layer.
+Use these fields for diagnostics.
+Keep protocol state in your own state machine.

 The client socket emits close after the socket has closed.
-The close event may include a boolean argument that tells you whether an error happened before close.
+The event may include a boolean telling you whether an error happened before close.

 socket.on('close', hadError => {